Hogan Sheffer: Departure from ATWT

 In March 2005, Sheffer took what was referred to a "17-week sabbatical" from ATWT, at which time other writers like Leah Laiman, Christopher Whitesell, and Jean Passanante took over.
-P&G initially indicated that he would return at the end of his sabbatical, but announced a few weeks later that Sheffer would not be returning to his position as Head Writer; the company promoted Jean Passanante to the position permanently.
+P&G initially indicated that he would return at the end of his sabbatical, but announced a few weeks later that Sheffer would not be returning to his position as Head Writer; the company promoted Jean Passanante to the position permanently, a position she held until the show ended in 2010.

 Reasons for his leave and subsequent firing were unclear.
 There were suggestions that Sheffer was ill; there were also suggestions that he had taken a leave to undergo gastric bypass surgery.
 However, no statements confirming the reason for his leave were made.
 Before being placed on a 17-week sabbatical, Sheffer was unhappy at ATWT, as a planned two-year storyline was cut short by higher-ups.

 When he won his fourth Daytime Emmy for ATWT in 2005, he did not attend the ceremony.
 Jean Passanante accepted the award.
 Passanante thanked Sheffer for "his big heart and brilliant imagination" and said the entire writing staff at the show would "miss him".

 In 2002, when Richard Culliton was fired from the ABC Daytime soap opera All My Children, it was speculated that Sheffer would leave ATWT to take over that soap.
 After Sheffer was fired in 2005, speculation again circulated that Sheffer would head to One Life to Live to join Dena Higley as head writer, or to help out the low-rated Guiding Light as an Executive Consultant.

 ATWT fans were shocked when in the summer of 2005, Sheffer was asked to return as head writer.
 He declined, but agreed to take a lesser position on the writing staff, much like Leah Laiman did in early 2005 when she returned to writing for the show.
 In October 2005, Sheffer returned to ATWT as a breakdown writer.

-Sheffer stated that his favorite serials on ABC Daytime and CBS Daytime are General Hospital and As the World Turns.
+Other shows

 Days of Our Lives

 On June 12, 2006, Sheffer confirmed he was joining Days of Our Lives as the new Head Writer with Meg Kelly Sheffer's stories began airing in October 2006.
 Sheffer's last episode aired January 24, 2008.

 Sheffer appeared with DAYS star Mary Beth Evans on the SOAPnet show I Wanna Be a Soap Star in 2007.